Google Explains Why It Banned the App For Gab, a Right-Wing Twitter Rival

 Google is part of a corporation based on making a profit.
 They can and will lie cheat and steal as it suits them, just like the current US president.
 What irks me is the idiots who insist this is unfair despite wanting the government to not interfere with private affairs, which this is.
 It's a free market, so they are all free to fuck right off.

+cause being stuff like inciting violence, which includes turning a blind eye when a significant portion of their users incite violence

+Would you claim that gmail incites violence when it does nothing to monitor or filter the email of its users, and a significant (subjective term) p

-"When right-wing trolls and outright racists" (Score:2)
+"When right-wing trolls and outright racists" (Score:2, Interesting)

 Yeah, that's shitty PC Ars Technica reporting all right.